anishfyi/anishfyi.github.io/essays/difficulty.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "From Intern to Full-Time Engineer: Navigating the Challenges at Fyle"
 # All dates must be YYYY-MM-DD format!
-date: 2022-02-06
+date: 2023-03-01
 published: true
 labels:
   - Engineering